aleksnyder/aleksnyder.net/content/resume/_index.md

 I am a hardworking and passionate web developer, constantly looking to better myself and provide everything I can to an equally dedicated team of developers.

-I have over five years of professional web development experience, with knowledge of front-end and back-end development.
+I have around a decade of professional web development experience, with knowledge of front-end and back-end development.